 Sports cars are typically more expensive to insure, based on the speed at which they can travel and their safety ratings.
 However, the Scion FR-S has numerous safety features, which could potentially affect the average cost of coverage for the model depending on whether or not a company provides lower premiums for these safety features, or if discounts are available.
 IIHS’s safety rating for the 2016 model awarded it with a “G” for Good in all categories except for the small overlap in the driver front, which received an average rating.
 Later models (Toyota 86) include the following safety features which can lower the likelihood of an accident and reduce driver and passenger injuries:

-- Hill start assist control, which prevents the vehicle from rolling when switching from brake to drive on a hill or incline
+- Hill start assist control: This feature prevents the vehicle from rolling when switching from brake to drive on a hill or incline.

 Other car insurance coverage for Scion FR-S

-Uninsured/underinsured motorist coverage may be mandatory in some states as well.
-Even if it is not, adding the coverage gives you added peace of mind knowing that if someone else is responsible for an accident and they do not have any or enough insurance, your carrier’s UM/UIM policy will step in.
+Uninsured/underinsured motorist (UM/UIM) coverage may be mandatory in some states as well.
+Even if it is not, adding the coverage may give you added peace of mind knowing that if someone else is responsible for an accident and they do not have any or enough insurance, your carrier’s UM/UIM policy will step in.

 You may also want to consider other insurance add-ons such as accident forgiveness (which may prevent your premiums from increasing after one at-fault accident), roadside assistance and towing (in case your FR-S breaks down) or extended glass coverage, which pays for repair or replacement of a damaged windshield and windows.